 Below are the very easy steps to running your own minecraft sever at home!
 Please note that you must have a good internet connection at home to allow more then 5 people I would say.
 Ohh and lots of RAM minecraft loves RAM!
 There are also a lot of server hostings, we have a quick guide of what you should look for the best option.

-Below is a guide created by dreamer97.
-I’ve modified it a bit to make it user friendly and correcting spelling errors!
+Below is a guide created by dreamer97 but we have modified it a bit to make it a little more user friendly and correcting spelling errors

 - Visit Minecraft.net and download “minecraft_server.1.6.4.exe” (latest version at this time of writing)

-- It should come up with a page from your internet provider
+- Now you should see a web page from your internet provider.

-- Go to advanced settings then port forwarding.
+- Find and click advanced settings then port forwarding.
 Note all routers are different.
 (Guides here)

 - For start and end port, they have to be 25565 (just that)

 - As protocol, choose TCP.

 - In the IP address section, put only the last number(s) of your computer’s “IpV4 address”.
 The ones you got in the step 3.

 - Open a new tab in your browser, go to Google and type “my ip”.
 Save this number (it’s your IP).